Early Childhood Music

 Webinars for Elementary Music Educators!
 Earn PD in your PJS!

-The five fall webinars are “Seesaw in the Elementary Music Classroom”, “Assessment in the Elementary Music Classroom”, “Using Technology as an Ice Breaker in Your Elementary Music Classroom”, “Flipping the Elementary Music Classroom,” and “Four Seesaw Activities in the Elementary Music Classroom”.
+The seven webinars are “Seesaw in the Elementary Music Classroom”, “Assessment in the Elementary Music Classroom”, “Using Technology as an Ice Breaker in Your Elementary Music Classroom”, “Flipping the Elementary Music Classroom,” “Four Seesaw Activities in the Elementary Music Classroom”, “Ten Tech Tools to Assist with an Elementary Music Concert,” and “Chromebooks in the Elementary Music Classroom”.
 In all of these webinars, Amy shows how to use technological tools to showcase students’ musical works, how to get your music curriculum onto your parents’ mobile devices, how to assess elementary music students, how to create ice breakers with book creator (bookcreator.com – web-based and ios) and google forms (web-based), how to flip your music classroom (using explain everything), and Seesaw Activities.
 Go to this web address and follow the directions on how to receive PD credit: http://amymburns.com/webinars/

 National Association for Music Education’s (NAfME) Position on Early Childhood Music Education